progressivetech/net.ourpowerbase.remoteform/docs/api.md

 The id of the element to which the form will be appended.
 Default: remoteform.
 ### cfg.entity

-The CiviCRM entity we are creating (currently only Profile is supported).
+The CiviCRM entity we are creating (currently only Profile and ContributionPage are supported).
 Default: Profile.
+### cfg.contributionIsTest

+For ContributionPage entities only, indicates whether you should submit to the test payment processor or the live payment processor.
+Default: false
 ### cfg.autoInit

 How the form will be initialized - either true if the form will be initialized on page load or false if a button will need to be clicked in order to display the form.
 Default: true.
-### cfg.contributionIsTest

-For contributions only, indicats whether you should submit to the test payment processor or the live payment processor.
-Default: false
 ### cfg.initTxt

 If cfg.autoInit is false, the text displayed on the button to click